top of page

 The first time I confronted my mother about the childhood rapes I endured, she called me a ‘slut.’

 But the view the world saw of me was much different than how my family saw me.
-Teachers and fellow students respected me.
+My teachers and fellow students respected me.
 During my high school years, I was a straight A student, co-valedictorian, president of honor society and received an “Outstanding Business Education Award” and was voted most academic and most likely to succeed by my high school class.

 During my senior year, I completed ground school and pilot training and passed my FAA exams at Portland International Airport.
 After graduation, I enrolled in court reporting school.